datawire/todo/README.md

 5. Change to the tasks directory and do a canary deploy of tasks:
    `cd tasks && CANARY=true forge deploy`

 6. Run `curl <api>/tasks` and `curl <api>/search` to see things work.
+(Note that you will get an authentication failure, see the authentication section to workaround this.)

 Note, step 5 is a bit of a wart/edge case and should be able to go away at some point.

-The reason this last step is necessary is because the tasks service always has two deployments, the stable deployment, and the canary deployment.
+The reason step 5 is necessary is because the tasks service always has two deployments, the stable deployment, and the canary deployment.
 The API gateway is configured to split traffic between these two deployments in a 90%/10% proportion.
 If you have nothing to canary, you simply deploy the stable code into the canary deployment and the traffic still flows to both deployments, but each deployment is running the same code.

 This is simple to set up, and can be easily customized (even dynamically) to split a different proportion of traffic depending on